 Other times, a shallow depth of field will be preferable.
 It enables you to blur background and foreground details, causing distractions to melt away and allowing you to direct viewers to the focal point in a picture.

-OK, so where do I find the depth of field control on my camera?
+Okay, so where do I find the depth of field control on my camera?

 Many digital cameras come with a Depth of Field Preview button near the lens mount, or enable you to assign the same function to one of the other buttons.
 However, this doesn't have any effect on the depth of field.